Alan Finkel: Commercial enterprises

+In 2025, Finkel founded and became Executive Chairman of ProudlyHuman.
+It certifies books, music and art as human-created, to help consumers distinguish AI-generated material from human-originated creative material.

 Appointments

 Finkel is a Fellow of several professional bodies, including the Australian Academy of Technology and Engineering (ATSE), the Australian Academy of Science (AAS), the Australian Academy of Health and Medical Sciences (AAHMS), ASEAN Academy of Engineering and Technology (AAET), the US National Academy of Inventors (NAI, Engineers Australia (IEAust), the US Institute of Electrical and Electronics Engineers (IEEE), and the Royal Society of Victoria.